 As David Rose, one of our subject matter experts, said: “The world doesn’t need more stuff, it needs smarter stuff.”
 He also offered the provocation that “the future smells like wood,” adding: “I imagine a future where toys and objects are made of natural materials like wood but [we] still engage with technology through RFID and projection.”
 This focused on the idea that products should have invisibly embedded technology and last longer as they have the ability to evolve with the developmental needs and learning stages of children.

 One of the main manifestations of this vision is a short film that communicates the role of Fisher-Price in the lives of young families in the future.
 To help tell the story in an engaging and compelling way, we partnered with Emmy-nominated director of photography Igor Martinovic to create "The Future of Parenting."
 The film envisions how Fisher-Price can become an industry leader in providing technology solutions to help empower new moms and dads in raising their children while making playtime more immersive and magical.
 It was released at SXSW Interactive in 2016 during the panel event “Parenting Without Pixels,” a discussion featuring David Rose, Rosalind Picard, and Mattel’s Michael Shore.
+(Click here to listen to the SXSW conversation.)
 The outputs from this project are currently being used by Fisher-Price to create new product and service offerings that are on a trajectory toward this vision.